This article is one in a series of studies on prophecies, particularly those of William Branham - you are currently on the article that is in bold:

 And on the Damascus Road, Christ said to Paul, “I will send you far away to the Gentiles” (Acts 22:21, Acts 26:17; 1 Cor.
 1:17; Gal.
 2:7-8).
 In fact, just as the Old Testament prophets were covenant messengers, so in 2 Corinthians 3:6 Paul calls himself a minister of the New Covenant, and Paul often referred to the fact that Christ had entrusted him with a speciﬁc commission as an apostle (1 Cor.
 9:17; 2 Cor.
 1:1; 5:20; Gal.
 1:1; Eph.
 1:1; Col. 1:1, 25; 1 Tim.
 1:1; etc.).

 It is not surprising, then, that when we read the New Testament we ﬁnd several times when the apostles are connected with the Old Testament prophets, but New Testament prophets, by contrast, are never connected with Old Testament prophets in the same way.

-What identifies a prophet?
+What identifies an Old Testament prophet?